The History of English Qabalah

 Some alchemical theories were closely related to numerology.
 For example, Arab alchemist Jabir ibn Hayyan (died c.
 806−816 CE) framed his experiments in an elaborate numerology based on the names of substances in the Arabic language.

-Numerology methods of the ancient world
+Numerology Methods of the Modern World

 Numerology systems assign numerical values to letters of an alphabet called a cipher.